j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 This is a demonstration of applying **principle of least privilege** - administrators should not have access to data with in the IceCreamSales table.

 ### 5.2.
 Principle of Least Privilege: USA country based restricted row and column access
-This section demonstrates how you can use BigLake to restrict access based on policies. <br>
+This section demonstrates how you can use BigLake to restrict access based on policies from a PySpark notebook.
+You can also run a query against the table in BigQuery directly and see the same security enforced. <br>
 1. Row Level Security: "usa_user" can only access data for (Country=)United States in the IceCreamSales table
 2. Column Level Security: "usa_user" can see the columns Discount and Net_Revenue